genropy/genropy_saved/docs/genro/bag/bagOne.rst

 		0 - (int) a: 1
 		1 - (int) b: 2

-	.. note:: Any value inserted into a Bag through the :meth:`Bag.setItem` method is inserted as the last element of a chain: every BagNode has its own position at the appropriate hierarchical level.
+	.. note:: Any value inserted into a Bag through the :meth:`setItem` method is inserted as the last element of a chain: every BagNode has its own position at the appropriate hierarchical level.

 	You can write on a Bag through a more compact notation: